 If you are a community member, please consider donating to the MIAD Student Emergency Fund, which provides support to students facing unexpected needs.
-Nearly 44% of our students are Pell-grant eligible (lowest-income).
+40% of our students are Pell-grant eligible (lowest-income).
 While we all may experience some economic impact at this time, those students and their families are likely to experience significant and immediate impact.

 Is mail being delivered?

 Currently, mail is being delivered and opened by essential staff twice a week.
 Please check with your supervisor regarding questions about mail.

 What should I do if the media calls?